mohmmadsbeeh/autoware_v2v_cam_publisher_node/README.md

     docker build -t autoware_v2x_with_etsi:latest .

- u should run the the container from the docker compose file via
+ you should run the the container from the docker compose file via

     docker-compose up